davidmalcolm/gcc-global-state/singletons.rst

   * other optimizations?  (e.g. "exploding" a global struct into global vars for its fields)

-I think this could be used in quite a few places e.g. for universe, for the pass manager, for the callgraph, for global_options.
+I think this could be used in quite a few places e.g. for context, for the pass manager, for the callgraph, for global_options.

 I'm also thinking long-term the various tables of hooks should probably